getify/You-Dont-Know-JS/scope-closures/ch7.md

 As a matter of fact, we also technically don't need the function `getGrade()` anymore after the `.map(getGrade)` call completes.
 If profiling our application showed this was a critical area of excess memory use, we could possibly eek out a tiny bit more memory by freeing up that reference so its value isn't tied up either.
 That's likely unnecessary in this toy example, but this is a general technique to keep in mind if you're optimizing the memory footprint of your application.

-The takeaway: it's important to know where closures appear in our programs, and what variables are (or may be!) included.
+The takeaway: it's important to know where closures appear in our programs, and what variables are included.
 We should manage these closures carefully so we're only holding onto what's minimally needed and not wasting memory.

 ## An Alternative Perspective